johannesippen/johannesippen.com/_posts/2016-11-19-creative-mornings-video.md

 {% youtube 8zQMfzs936s %}

-What amazes me the most about CreativeMornings is the awesome crowd, both on the organizer side as well in the audience.
-These guys get up super early on a Friday morning to hear some design talks - how cool is that!
+What makes CreativeMornings different from other events is the people – both on the organiser side as well as in the audience.
+It does not feel like speaking to an anonymous conference crowd, but more like a big breakfast round of like-minded creatives.
+Not few of them are regulars, who attend every CreativeMornings session, which gives it a bit of a family vibe.

+This is mostly thanks to the really good organisation, headed by Jürgen and Franziska, who are also responsible for the [TYPO conference](http://www.typotalks.com/).
 Especially cool are the pictures taken by the talented Norman Posselt on the morning of the event - check out more on [the CreativeMornings BER Flickr](https://www.flickr.com/photos/berlin_creativemornings/sets/72157675215607771).

 ![&copy; Norman Posselt](/img/blog/30949475802_9a120d504f_k.jpg)

 The best thing for me is the reactions of people that I get in person but also via Email, Facebook and Twitter.
-[Somebody](https://twitter.com/RonnyViete/status/816656032634171396) even made a GIF of me on stage!
+[Somebody](https://twitter.com/RonnyViete/status/816656032634171396) even made a GIF of the confetti canons we shot in the audience!

 {% twitter
 https://twitter.com/i/moments/819190584904654848 %}